Roshick/manifest-maestro-api/docs/HelmAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPostHelmRenderActionRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiPostHelmRenderChartActionRequest struct via the builder pattern

 Name | Type | Description  | Notes